noah992/Capstone/README.md

 ___
 ## Data set

-I will gather images of 10 cathedrals from Google search result using [Image Downloader](https://chrome.google.com/webstore/detail/image-downloader/cnpniohnfphhjihaiiggeabnkjhpaldj)
+I gathered images of 10 cathedrals from Google search result using Chrome extension, [Image Downloader](https://chrome.google.com/webstore/detail/image-downloader/cnpniohnfphhjihaiiggeabnkjhpaldj)

-My model requires the images to be below
+These images need to satisfy  below
 * Similar - Angle, distance
 * RGB - Filter out Gray, RGBA
 * Same shape - (1200, 800, 3) → (256, 256, 3)

 ### Similar

-Some images has a front side of an object, some has back side of the object and some others are taken at very far away.
-If I take all of these images into my model together, it would not learn effectively so that I need to gather images which are visually similar.
+Some images has a front side of an object, some has back side of the object and some others ware taken at very far away.
+If I take all of these images into the model together, it would not learn effectively so that I need to gather images which are visually similar.

 Below 2 images contain same object, but it looks different as they were taken at different angle and distance.
-Also second one is colored by light.
+Also second one is colored by a light.
-Data set of these combination would not be rational so that I gather images similar to first one.
+Using data set of these combination would not be rational so that I gathered images only similar to first one.

 <img src="https://github.com/noah992/Capstone/blob/master/assets/data-collecting-01.JPG?raw=true" width="200pt"> <img src="https://github.com/noah992/Capstone/blob/master/assets/data-collecting-02.JPG?raw=true" width="300pt">